PaulFrankling/recip_me/TESTING.md

 * Firefox
 * Microsoft Edge

+#### Responsiveness

 The projects responsiveness was established through the framework [Materialize](https://materializecss.com/).
 The project was tested on numerous devices and presented no responsiveness issues.

+#### CRUD Functionality

+CRUD Functionality was tested by creating, reading, updating and deleting recipes.

+> All CRUD Functionality worked as expected and produced no problems.

+Two more recipes were added to the site in the process of testing.

+### Testing all the pages:

 The website was thoroughly tested and a detailed account of each tested feature is documented below: